geomorphR/geomorph/README.md

 Details of the installion can be found here: <url> https://github.com/geomorphR/geomorph/wiki/Installing-geomorph </url>.

-Details on how to get started can be found on the geomporph wiki: <url> https://github.com/geomorphR/geomorph/wiki </url>.
+Details on how to get started can be found on the geomorph wiki: <url> https://github.com/geomorphR/geomorph/wiki </url>.

 [![Downloads](http://cranlogs.r-pkg.org/badges/geomorph?color=blue)](http://www.r-pkg.org/pkg/geomorph)